 Krishnan drives Dasra’s efforts to improve sanitation in India, with a focus on the Bill and Melinda Gates Foundation’s Water and Sanitation program.

-He then switched to the development sector, where for six years he worked on the Gates Foundation’s flagship India program, Avahan – a 10 year, over USD 250 million HIV program.
-He then helped the transitioning of the entire program to the government.
+He then switched to the development sector, where for six years he worked on the Gates Foundation’s flagship India program, Avahan – a 10 year, over USD 250 million HIV abatement program.
+He then helped in the transitioning of the program to the government.

 In his time at Dasra, he has been part of various panels focused on sustainable sanitation and the impact of collaborative platforms.
 As co-facilitator for the National Fecal Sludge and Septage Management alliance, he has worked with key stakeholders that have together helped pass India’s first National Fecal Sludge Treatment policy.